- Graduate Student Life Office

 Problem areas we can assist you with: depression, eating disorders, effects of sexual abuse, effects of trauma or crisis, family of origin issues, parenting difficulties, fear and anxiety, feelings of inadequacy or failure, grief, guilt, loneliness, low self-esteem, management of chronic illness, management of stress, relationship conflict, academic distress, perfectionism, planning for future decisions, premarital issues, sexual concerns, substance abuse, and mental health crises.

-On-campus counseling services are free, confidential, and available to graduate students from all backgrounds.
-Testing services may have a nominal fee.
+On-campus counseling services are confidential, and available to graduate students from all backgrounds.
 For more information and details, please visit our website.

-For the convenience of students, the College operates a post office, a bookstore, and a copy center.
+For the convenience of students, the College operates a post office and a Campus Store.

 Family Rights and Privacy Act